-Triage: BIBA for abnormal labs with WBC 19.2, AOX2, baseline per RN is normally AOX3, 103.5F, Dysuria X 3 days
+Triage: BIBA for AMS & WBC 19.2, 103.5F, Dysuria X 3 days

-Vital Signs: T: 38.2 °C (Oral) HR: 89 RR: 15 BP: 124/47 SpO2: 98%
+Vital Signs: T: 38.2 °C, HR: 89 RR: 15 BP: 124/47, SpO2: 98%

-Physical Exam: Tender LLQ and L CVA
+Physical Exam: Seems to have brain fog, A+O x2 which is worse than her baseline.
+Tender LLQ and L CVA

 Initial Diagnostic Testing: